tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day4a.docx.md

 drwxr-xr-x   4 hoggac01  staff   128 14 Jul 17:22 phenotypes
 drwxr-xr-x  68 hoggac01  staff  2176 12 Aug 11:02 sumstats
 ```
-Look at each directory using `ls`.
+Look at each directory e.g. `ls pop_AFR/genotypes`.
 There are two sets of summary
-statistics in each population folder from the analysis of a simulated
+statistics in each `sumstats` folder from the analysis of the same simulated
+continuos phenotype, the "half" files were generated using half the
-continuos phenotype.
-For computation speed the summary statistics are
+sample size.
+For computation speed the summary statistics
 only have a small subset of SNPs, 19k-20k genomewide
 ```
 zcat data/pop_EAS/sumstats/EAS.chr* | wc -l